UnaryPlus/owenbechtel.com/blog/spelling-reform-pitfalls/index.md

 The letter 'x' does serve a purpose&thinsp;&mdash;&thinsp;distinguishing words with an '-s' suffix from those without one.
 Compare 'lacks', which has an '-s' suffix, and 'lax', which does not.
 If 'fox' were spelled 'focks' or similar, it would look like plural of a noun 'fock'.
 As I mentioned earlier, this ability to easily determine the morphology of words is a nice feature of English orthography.

 It isn't just the '-s' suffix which has this property.
 The '-ed' suffix does as well: if a verb ends in '-ed', it is always past tense.
 Compare 'tied', 'lied', and 'denied', which all end in '-ed' and are thus past tense, with 'ride', 'bide', and 'deride', which do not end in '-ed' and are not past tense.
+A purely "phonetic" spelling of English (taking only pronunciation, and not morphology, into account) would flatten this difference; I would consider that a loss.

 ### Suggestions for reform